francisywk/mirai-metro/content/wiki/mirai-station.md

       content: 6 November 2016
 ---

 **Mirai** ([Chinese](https://en.wikipedia.org/wiki/Traditional_Chinese_characters "Traditional Chinese characters"): 美來, [Cantonese Yale](https://en.wikipedia.org/wiki/Yale_romanization_of_Cantonese "Yale romanization of Cantonese"): *Méihlòih*), alternate station name **Mugen Mirai**, is a station of [Mirai Metro](/wiki/mirai-metro "Mirai Metro") in Mirai's City Loop CBD.
 It is a major transit and [terminus](https://en.wikipedia.org/wiki/Train_station#Terminus "Terminal station") station of the [Airport Line](/wiki/airport-line "Airport Line") and [Green Line](/wiki/green-line "Green Line").
-Located between the divisions of Berryhills and Mugen, the station is sandwiched between the [Mirai Tower](/wiki/mirai-tower "Mirai Tower") and [One Union Trade Centre](/wiki/union-trade-centre "Union Trade Centre") (UTC), the tallest and second tallest building in the The Grid.
+Located between the divisions of Berryview and Mugen, the station is sandwiched between the [Mirai Tower](/wiki/mirai-tower "Mirai Tower") and [One Union Trade Centre](/wiki/union-trade-centre "Union Trade Centre") (UTC), the tallest and second tallest building in the The Grid.
 The station was opened in 2016.

 The station is connected to [Mugen](/wiki/mugen-station "Mugen station") station by underground pedestrian walkway.
 The walk between the two stations typically takes less than a minute.
 Some sections of the tunnels are equipped with moving walkways.